isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 We've shown how the Headless Server requests can be implemented via Spring Rest Templates.
-If you have to build more complex GraphQL queries for the Headless Server it's worth to try the https://www.apollographql.com/ framework which is the industry-standard GraphQL implementation, providing the data graph layer that connects modern apps to the cloud.
+If you have to build more complex GraphQL queries for the Headless Server it's worth to try the Apollo framework (https://www.apollographql.com/) which is the industry-standard GraphQL implementation, providing the data graph layer that connects modern apps to the cloud.